 Each year, middle and high school student teams are tasked with building a robot to compete against other schools in that year's challenge.
 Each challenge is based on an educational model.

 The robotics competition is a high-energy sports-like environment but good sportsmanship is essential.
 Student-driven robots compete against the challenges of the game, not other robots.
-Each year's game theme and playing field is revealed in mid-September.
-Teams are given six weeks to design and build their robot before entering their local competition.
+Each year's game theme and playing field is revealed in early August or mid-September.
+Teams are given eight weeks to design and build their robot before entering their local competition.

 In addition to robotics, the most coveted award of the program is the BEST Award.
 To compete, students must provide an engineering notebook, give an oral marketing presentation, construct an educational exhibit, and show excellent team spirit and sportsmanship.
 BEST uses the excitement of robotics to teach engineering and business processes.